Halong Bay, Vietnam

 Time: 1 – 3 days

 Tours can be booked through your Sapa accommodation or the tour sellers in Sapa’s streets.
-There are a few online options too, like this three-day tour (departing Hanoi) from Champa Travel.
+There are a few online options too.

 The best time to take on Mount Fansipan is from October through to May.
 Definitely avoid June to September as it’s the wet season and this can make for a pretty miserable experience.